 The features metric also looks at the user interface.
-As such, it takes note of the array of buttons and knobs controlling radio frequency, volume, and track navigation.
+Here, we take note of the array of buttons and knobs controlling radio frequency, volume, and track navigation.
 As a testament to Nulaxy's thoughtful designs, the NX12 excels in both the profile and features metrics.
-Our hat is off to this transmitter as it boasts 3 USB ports, volume/phone call receive knob/button, frequency display as well as a built in microphone while maintaining a profile similar to a simple USB charger.
+Our hat is off to this transmitter as it boasts 3 USB ports, volume/phone call receive knob/button, frequency display, and a built-in microphone while maintaining a profile similar to a simple USB charger.

 This comprehensive review of FM transmitters covers every aspect of design and functionality.
 We tested these products side-by-side for sound quality, ease of use, profile, as well as cataloging their features.
-The results of this analysis are organized in a manner that allows one to quickly and accurately parse the models that fit their needs and wants.
+The results of this analysis are organized to allow one to quickly and accurately parse the models that fit their needs and wants.
 With that, here's to getting crystal clear audio without having to dish out hundreds of greenbacks for an unnecessary car stereo.

 — Nick Miley and Michelle Powell

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More